pgassmann/puppet-letsencrypt_nginx/README.md

   letsencrypt will use standalone mode to get the certificate before the webserver is started the first time.

-* `locations`, `vhosts`:
+* `locations`, `servers`:
   These Parameters can be used to create instances of these defined types through hiera

-### Define: letsencrypt_nginx::vhost
+### Define: letsencrypt_nginx::server

-Automatically get ssl certificate for nginx vhost
+Automatically get ssl certificate for nginx server

 #### Parameters

 * `domains`:
   Array of domains to get ssl certificate for.
-  If not defined, it uses the server_name array defined in the vhost.
+  If not defined, it uses the server_name array defined in the server.
-  Use these domains instead of reading server_name array of vhost.
+  Use these domains instead of reading server_name array of server.

 * `exclude_domains`:
   Array of servernames that should not be added as alt names for the ssl cert.
-  E.g. Elements of server_name that are defined in the vhost, but are not public resolvable or not valid fqdns.
+  E.g. Elements of server_name that are defined in the server, but are not public resolvable or not valid fqdns.

 * `webroot_paths`: